 First, you want to start with a smaller backpack or suitcase.
 When you are physically restricting the actual capacity, you are already winning!

 I use my minimalist backpack for all my trips.
-It is a 24-litre lightweight backpack with three compartments and minimal straps.
+It is a 30-litre lightweight backpack with one main compartment and minimal straps.
 For me, this is the perfect size for travelling light.
 I can fit all my belongings, and the bag can fit in the overhead bin on the plane.

 If you are in the market to buy a new backpack or suitcase, choose a size that is a bit smaller than the one you normally use.
 When you limit the size of the luggage, it limits the amount of space you can fill.